-- To honor the terminal wishes of the patient - To prevent the initiation of unwanted resuscitation
+- Honor those who have obviously expired prior to EMS arrival. - To honor the terminal wishes of the patient - To prevent the initiation of unwanted resuscitation

-- 1. When confronted with a patient or situation involving the NC DNR and/or MOST form(s), the following form content must be verified before honoring the form(s) request. - The form(s) must be an original North Carolina DNR form (yellow form not a copy) and/or North Carolina MOST form (bright pink - not a copy) - The effective date and expiration date must be completed and current - The DNR and/or MOST Form must be signed by a physician, physician's assistant, or nurse practitioner. - 2.
-A valid DNR or MOST form may be overridden by the request of: - The patient - The guardian of the patient - An on-scene physician
+- 1. When confronted with a patient or situation involving the NC DNR and/or MOST form(s), the following form content must be verified before honoring the form(s) request. - The form(s) must be either an original North Carolina DNR or North Carolina MOST form - The effective date and expiration date must be completed and current - The DNR and/or MOST Form must be signed by a physician, physician's assistant, or nurse practitioner. - Out-of-state or US military form: - Must be an original MOST, DNR, POLST (Physician Orders for Life Sustaining Treatment) or POST (Physician Orders for Scope of Treatment). - The effective date and expiration date must be completed and current - The DNR and/or MOST Form must be signed by a physician, physician's assistant, or nurse practitioner - 2.
+A valid DNR or MOST form may be overridden by the request of (N.C.G.S.
+90-21.13): - Court appointed guardian - Health care power of attorney - Spouse - Majority of patient's reasonably available parents and/or children who are ≥ 18 years old - Majority of patient's reasonably available siblings who are \geq 18 years old Patient's attending physician